huangshaoxiang/my_ubuntu_repository/readme.txt

-git is a version control system. git is software.
+git is a distribute version control system. git is free software distribute under the GPL.